TingfengLuo/Camera-Profile-for-Fujifilm-Film-Simulation/README.md

 ## ✨ Features
 These profiles:
 - No EXIF spoofing, your RAWs remain intact
-- Add Fuji’s film-simulation LUT on top of your Sony file after a neutral Adobe Standard Linear.dcp, so you get the Fuji vibe without losing sensor accuracy.
+- Add Fuji’s film-simulation LUT on top of your RAW file after a neutral Adobe Standard Linear.dcp, so you get the Fuji vibe without losing sensor accuracy.
 - Keep your original color matrices and lens profiles intact — no tint shifts, no broken optics data.

 ## 📁 File Description